 The findings of the study emphasize the potential of ChatPPG to transform table tennis training and competition analysis.
 Providing actionable insights tailored to individual players and match scenarios supports coaches in refining strategies and players in improving specific skills.
 This transition from static data analysis to interactive, domain-specific guidance represents a significant advancement in sports analytics.
 The design and implementation of ChatPPG also highlight the versatility of LLMs in specialized domains, offering a framework that can be adapted to other sports requiring rapid and precise decision-making.

 Despite its success, ChatPPG has limitations that need to be addressed.
 While comprehensive, the dataset used for fine-tuning does not fully capture the diversity of player profiles and match scenarios in table tennis.
-Expanding the dataset to include a broader range of demographic and skill-level variations would enhance the system generalizability.
+Expanding the dataset to include a broader range of demographic and skill-level variations would enhance the system's generalizability.
 Additionally, the depth of analysis for advanced queries, such as in-game strategic recommendations for elite players, remains an area for improvement.
 More high-level data and expert annotations would be required to address these limitations effectively.

 Conclusion